hyp0th3rmi4/protobuf-dynamic-serde/README.md

 ## Notes

 - This is a __work in progress__ and not production code.
-- The Java consumer uses the same philosophy implemented for the parsing behaviour in Go, but for some reason the binary file is not able to be read correctly.
+- The Java consumer uses the same philosophy implemented for the parsing behaviour in Go, but the generation of the JSON is manual and yet to be completed.
+It works for simple types.